attaoveisi/L2C_AttBot2/README.md

 The steering angle is calculated by estimating the relative yaw movements between the BNO055 and GY-85.
 For GY-85, a simple compound filter is used to usimated the absolute angles.

+The odometry message is also communicated with Raspberry Pi 4 per rosserial.